 Benefits of an Unweighted GPA

-• Fairness and simplicity: Unweighted GPA treats all courses equally, clearly indicating overall academic performance without considering course difficulty.
+- Fairness and simplicity: Unweighted GPA treats all courses equally, indicating overall academic performance without considering course difficulty.

 Benefits of a Weighted GPA

-• Academic rigor is recognized: By giving advanced courses, such as AP, IB, and honors classes, a higher value, weighted GPA takes into account their more incredible difficulty.
+- Academic rigor is recognized: Advanced courses, such as AP, IB, and honors classes, are given a higher value, weighted GPA that considers their incredible difficulty.
 As a result, kids who push themselves academically are recognized and rewarded.

 Drawbacks of an unweighted GPA